- Malaria Prevention

 Can you buy Lariam over the counter?

-No, Lariam tablets are only available on prescription.
+No, you must have a prescription to buy Lariam tablets.
 Speak to your doctor if you are travelling to a destination that poses a malaria risk.

 Can you buy Lariam online in the UK?

-You can buy Lariam tablets online from regulated pharmacies like Medicine Direct if you are travelling to a malarious area and require a preventative medicine.
+You can buy Lariam tablets online from regulated pharmacies like Medicine Direct.

 However, as Lariam is a prescription medication, we must first ask you to complete an online consultation before you can purchase it.
-All you need to do is answer some questions in an online questionnaire for one of our prescribers to review; this is to make sure Lariam is suitable for you to take.
+All you need to do is answer some questions in an online questionnaire for one of our prescribers to review.

 The type of antimalarial medication you should take depends on where in the world you are travelling to.
 This is because certain malaria has developed immunity to some medicines.